Breaching Euclidean Distance-Preserving Data Perturbation Using Few Known Inputs: Related Work

-Chen {\em et al.} \cite{Chen_07t} also discussed a known input attack technique.
-Unlike ours, they considered a combination of distance preserving data perturbation followed by additive noise.
-And, they assumed a stronger form of known input prior knowledge: the attacker knows a subset of private data records {\em and} knows to which perturbed tuples they correspond.
-Finally, they assume that the number of linearly independent known input data records is no smaller than $n$ (the dimensionality of the records).
+Chen {\em et al.} \citep{Chen_07t} also discussed a known input attack technique.
+Unlike ours, they considered a combination of distance-preserving data perturbation followed by additive noise.
+They also assumed a stronger form of known input prior knowledge: the attacker knows a subset of private data records {\em and} knows to which perturbed tuples they correspond.
+Finally, they assume that the number of linearly independent known input data records is no smaller than the number of data dimensions.
 They pointed out that linear regression can be used to re-estimate private data tuples.

-Mukherjee {\em et al.} \cite{MCG:2006} considered the use of discrete Fourier transformation (DFT) and discrete cosine transformation (DCT) to perturb the data.
+Mukherjee {\em et al.} \citep{MCG:2006} considered the use of discrete Fourier transformation (DFT) and discrete cosine transformation (DCT) to perturb the data.
 Only the high energy DFT/DCT coefficients are used, and the transformed data in the new domain approximately preserves Euclidean distance.
 The DFT/DCT coefficients were further permuted to enhance the privacy protection level.
 Note that DFT and DCT are (complex) orthogonal transforms.
-Hence their perturbation technique can be expressed as left multiplication by a (complex) orthogonal matrix (corresponding to the DFT/DCT followed by a perturbation of the resulting coefficients), then a left multiplication by an identity matrix with some zeros on the diagonal (corresponding to dropping all but the high-energy coefficients).
+Hence, their perturbation technique can be expressed as left multiplication by a (complex) orthogonal matrix (corresponding to the DFT/DCT followed by a perturbation of the resulting coefficients), then a left multiplication by an identity matrix with some zeros on the diagonal (corresponding to dropping all but the high-energy coefficients).
 They did not consider attacks based on prior knowledge.
-As future work, it would be interesting to do so.
+For future work, it would be interesting to do so.